Onex and RBC Wealth Management Canada Announce Agreement to Move Gluskin Sheff Advisor Teams to RBC, Expand Distribution of Onex Products

-/EIN News/ -- TORONTO, March 24, 2023 (GLOBE NEWSWIRE) -- Onex Corporation (TSX: ONEX) and RBC Wealth Management Canada (RBC WMC) today announced that RBC WMC will offer employment to all advisor teams of Gluskin Sheff, Onex’ private wealth business.
+TORONTO, March 24, 2023 (GLOBE NEWSWIRE) -- Onex Corporation ONEX and RBC Wealth Management Canada (RBC WMC) today announced that RBC WMC will offer employment to all advisor teams of Gluskin Sheff, Onex' private wealth business.
 Gluskin Sheff and RBC WMC will work to ensure a seamless transition for clients who choose to transfer to RBC WMC.

 In addition, the two firms have agreed to work together on the distribution of Onex investment strategies through RBC WMC.
 This would put Onex Funds on one of Canada's largest wealth platforms while expanding RBC WMC's product capabilities for high-net worth Canadians.
 Onex is a leading alternative asset manager with nearly 40 years of private investing experience and its investment strategies include private equity, private credit and liquid alternatives solutions.